veeenu/eldenring-practice-tool/README.md

 ### Prerequisites

 - Steam must be open.
 Offline mode is fine, but the program must be started.
 - Antiviruses are disabled.
 This includes Windows Defender.
+If you don't want to do that, make sure to whitelist the contents of the practice tool in your antivirus.
 - You have a legitimate copy of the game.
 Pirated copies will never be supported.
 - EAC is [bypassed](https://soulsspeedruns.com/eldenring/eac-bypass/) with the textfile method.
 Other methods aren't supported and could make it impossible to run the tool.